AhmadHAW/Hauptprojekt/README.md

 ## Knowledge Graph Embedding Generation (Graph Representation Learning)
 So far we have only talked about the use of KGEs in LLMs, but we have not clarified how they are produced from KGs.
-![Role of LLM in Graph Representation Learning](images/Roles.PNG?raw=true) In this figure, [1] describes two essential decisions that need to be made when generating KGUs.
+![Role of LLM in Graph Representation Learning](images/Roles.PNG?raw=true)

+In this figure, [1] describes two essential decisions that need to be made when generating KGEs.
 First, graph structures can be embedded directly into a low-dimensional vector space or, for example, a **Graph Neural Network (GNN)** can be trained to produce semantically rich embeddings.
 Secondly, the roles of the LLM and GNN need to be clarified.
 Put simply, a GNN can be used to produce KGE for downstream tasks of the LLM (LLM as Predictor), GNN and LLN can learn the respective embeddings in an interplay for use in downstream tasks (LLS as Aligner) or the LLM produces semantically rich embeddings of the text for the GNN for use in downstream tasks (LLM as Encoder).
 In this project, we use a Graph Convolutional Network (GCN) to generate the KGEs.
 GCNs are one of the best state-of-the-art architectures for generating semantically rich KGEs, which we expect to have a strong semantic influence on the behavior of the LLM.